Tetris: Legal battles and aftermath (1989–1993)

 The next day, Atari Games withdrew its NES version from sale, and thousands of cartridges remained unsold in its warehouses.
 Preference for this release over Nintendo's led to Atari Games cartridges selling for up to $300 on the secondary market.
 The Game Boy version of Tetris was released in Japan on June 14, 1989, and as a pack-in game in the United States on July 31, 1989.
 Nintendo's NES version was released the same year.
 Both releases achieved commercial success.
-The Game Boy version was the primary game promoted for the Game Boy, becoming its killer app, generating $80 million in revenue, and popularizing both the Game Boy and the Tetris game.
+Tetris was the primary game promoted for the Game Boy, becoming its killer app.
+It generated $80 million in revenue and popularized both the Game Boy and Tetris.
 The NES version quickly sold three million copies and appeared on Nintendo's most popular games list for over a year.

 On November 13, 1989, Smith ended the legal battle between Nintendo and Atari Games regarding Tetris by summary judgment, granting Nintendo the console rights to Tetris.
 In 1991, with Rogers' help, Pajitnov and his family emigrated to Seattle, where he worked as a freelance game designer.
 During this time, Pajitnov worked on several sequels to Tetris.
 Welltris (1990) involved adjusting geometrical pieces descending down one of four walls of a three-dimensional well, and Hatris (1990) and Faces...tris III (1991) replaced descending tetrominoes with hats and faces respectively.
 Though they generally received positive reviews and commercial success, with Faces...Tris III winning "Best Action/Arcade Program" in the 1991 Excellence in Software Awards, none replicated Tetris success.
 Other early versions and sequels of Tetris were developed without Pajitnov's involvement, including Spectrum Holobyte's Super Tetris (1991), Bullet-Proof Software's Tetris 2 + BomBliss (1991) and Tetris Battle Gaiden (1993), and Nintendo's Tetris 2 (1993).